Astor63/BL2-Mods/readme.md

 This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

 * * * * *

+** Compatibility & Troubleshooting

+A small reading information to clearly understand why a option or a fix in my mods don't work as intended, and how to simply fix it!

+* * * * *

 ## [Custom Gear] Plasma Caster Dahl Prototype SX-1